Students at graduation wearing caps and gowns, seen from behind

 Laptop(s) On Wired And Wireless Networks

 Connections to Columbia University’s wireless network (CUIT) will remain active after July 31.
-If you configured the G and H drive and printers on your laptop, you can simply remove them after that date.
+If you configured the G and H drives and printers on your laptop, you can simply remove them after that date.

 Please address any questions or concerns (before July 31) to the Information Technology Helpdesk at: